 - Third critical element: Given life by the employees (small group work)

-Day two: Continue the Six Critical Elements of Customer Service culture
+Day three and four: Continue the Six Critical Elements of Customer Service culture

 - Fourth critical element: Be a problem solver (small group work)